e0958902/tp/docs/team/t0nylin.md

 - Issue #172: Fix extra flags in list today command
 - Issue #176: Fix "list -t all command" to properly exclude subsequent flags usage
 - Issue #199: Add 'exit' command in User Guide
+- Issue #164: Handle data corruption during imports from files
+- Issue #174: Specifying the correct list index to refer when using take command
+- Issue #177: Specifying the correct list index to refer when using untake command
+- Issue #183: Specifying the correct list index to refer when using delete command
+- Issue #198: Specifying the correct list index to refer when using take command
+- Issue #201: Stating the usage of -h in list command

 ### Developer Guide Contributions